 "Technology takes ag production to extraordinary levels."

-Wyatt hopes to have a career in animal science and ag business management and believes technology is only limited by our imagination.
+Wyatt hopes to have a career in animal science and agricultural business management and believes technology is only limited by our imagination.

 Hannah’s essay discussed how technology has revolutionized the agricultural industry and agricultural career opportunities.